Contents

 You’ll learn:

-- What are user stories and how to write them properly to discover your actual requirements
+- What user stories are and how to write them properly to discover your actual requirements

-- How user stories can help you unveil potential conflicts in the views of different stakeholders (e.g., end-users, management, and IT)
+- How user stories can help you unveil potential conflicts in the views of different stakeholders (e.g., end users, management, and IT)

 - How to translate user stories to requirements